buresdv/Cork/README.md

 - [x] Showing you exactly which packages a package is a dependency of.
 Super annoying in Homebrew, effortless with Cork.
 - [x] And many other features!
 Just try Cork out and try finding them all 😉

-**Things that are not possible without Cork**

-- [x] Clearing of cached downloads.
-- [x] Updating packages from the Menu Bar without having Cork open.
-- [x] Seeing this much info about a package in one convenient location.
-- [x] Tagging packages.
-This is a Cork-only feature that lets you mark any number of packages you'd like to keep track of.

 ## Getting Cork

-Pre-compiled, always up-to-date versions are available from my Homebrew tap, which you get access to by donating 5€/month.
+Pre-compiled, always up-to-date versions are available from my Homebrew tap.
+You can get access to it in a few ways:

+- Buy Cork for 25€ through [GitHub Sponsors](https://github.com/sponsors/buresdv?frequency=one-time&sponsor=buresdv).
+You will get access to all future versions at no additional cost.
+- Donate at least 5€/month to support the ongoing development of Cork.
 You can donate through [Ko-Fi](https://ko-fi.com/buresdv) or [GitHub Sponsors](https://github.com/sponsors/buresdv).
+Additionally, you will also get priority support.
+- Become a contributor.
+For example, you can:
+  - Translate Cork into your language, and keep your translation updated.
+I'd recommend joining the [Cork Discord](https://discord.gg/kUHg8uGHpG), as I always ping the translators there when new text is ready for translating.
+    If you aren't sure how to go about translating Cork, I'd recommend asking the translation team on Discord.
+They have the `Linguist` role.
+    If you'd prefer to learn on your own, this Apple documentation article is a nice introduction to the process: [Internalization](https://developer.apple.com/documentation/xcode/adding-support-for-languages-and-regions).
+  - Implement a feature tagged with `Help Wanted` in the [Issue Tracker](https://github.com/buresdv/Cork/issues?q=is%3Aissue+is%3Aopen+label%3A%22Help+Wanted%22).
+    Please espect the coding style.
+The main deviation from the Swift convention is that [brackets are on their own lines](https://github.com/buresdv/Cork/blob/83e6ac9977d780328d7bfeddaf4df66dc3260521/Cork/Logic/JSON/Parse%20JSON.swift#L16).

-However, as Cork is open source, you can always compile it from source for free.
+However, if you don't want to do any of the above, you can always compile Cork yourself for free.
 See below for instructions.

 ## Screenshots
 ### Main Window